 Art and David developed a very good friendship.
 Art utilized his knowledge for numbers to help David out of the red by putting him on a strict budget and spending regimen.
 In return, in order to help Art build a stronger portfolio, David often photographed Art and toned the pictures just like the work he'd done for those famous photographers.
 Some of Art's best photos were photographed and toned by David like this one (above) called 'My Grandmother's Couch.'

-Beside modeling, Art also worked as a freelance database designer during his time in NYC.
-His clients includes companies such as Drury Design Dynamics and Lexington Lab.
+To supplement his income, Art also worked as a freelance database designer during his time in NYC.
+His clients included companies such as Drury Design Dynamics and Lexington Lab.

 All and all, Art's experience working as a model in NYC was a pleasant one.
 Storm Model Management kept him busy going on go-sees and castings with moderate bookings each month which included magazine editorials, commercials, music videos, fashion catalogs and fashion shows.